Interjet Reservations with Alternative Airlines

-When booking your Interjet flight with Alternative Airlines you have the opportunity to check which seats are available for your flight!
+When booking your Interjet flight with Alternative Airlines you have the opportunity to check which seats are available for your flight and pre-book your inter-jet seat!
 Make sure you find the best seat for you by booking with Alternative Airlines and selecting your preferred place to sit on the plane.
 If you're someone who likes to sit by the window, or if you love to be at the front of the plane, make your booking with Alternative Airlines!

 Interjet Fare Types

 Interjet offers three types of fares:

 Light fares include snacks and drinks and 2 pieces of carry-on baggage which together weigh maximum 10kg (22lbs).

 The Optima allows checked baggage of 25kg (55lbs), the ability to choose your seat, complimentary snacks and drinks, changes are free of change at the same rate.